We Steal Secrets - Talking Points

 Film: "These two cases [Bradley Manning and Julian Assange] have nothing to do with each other.
 Julian - he’s not even imprisoned - he has locked himself up to avoid coming to Sweden to answer a few pretty simple questions."

 Film: "The biggest mystery of all was the role of the United States.
 Over two years after the first leak, no charges had been filed by the US.
 Assange claimed that the US was biding its time, waiting for him to go to Sweden, but there was no proof."

 Film: "Despite the lack of evidence of any secret plot, Ecuador granted him asylum"

-Note: The film minimizes the serious investigation and prosecution of Julian Assange in the US and what would happen to him were he extradited to the U.S. It does so to make the argument that Assange is in the embassy to simply avoid going to Sweden.
-This is false: he sought asylum based on his concern about being extradited to the US and Ecuador granted asylum on the basis of the evidence Assange presented.
+Note: The film minimises the serious investigation and prosecution of Julian Assange in the US and what would happen to him were he extradited to the US.
+It does so to make the argument that Assange is in the embassy to simply avoid going to Sweden.
+This is false: he sought asylum based on his concern about being extradited to the US, and Ecuador granted asylum on the basis of the evidence presented.
 The cases of Manning and Assange are clearly linked, as was made explicit in the course of the Manning proceedings with reference being made to the parallel DOJ investigation into Assange and WikiLeaks.